We continue to discover more famous women of interior design in part two of our blog series ‘leading ladies in interior design ‘.

 During her years in the industry, de Wolfe designed interiors for many prestigious homes, businesses and clubs.

 Although the younger sister of renowned architect David Adler, Frances earned her achievement of becoming one of the most prominent females in the interior design industry during the twentieth century.

 Frances was born on November 7, 1888.
-She didn’t go to college to study but followed her brother to Paris in 1908 while he studied architecture.
-During their time in Europe the siblings met various up and coming artisans and Elkins began a collaboration with two particular artists Jean-Michel Frank and Alberto Giacometti.
-She provided suggestions for some of Jean-Michel’s leather furniture and Alberto’s handcrafted plaster lamps.
+She didn’t go to college but followed her brother to Paris in 1908 while he studied architecture.
+During their time in Europe the siblings met various up and coming artisans.
+Elkins began working with two particular artists Jean-Michel Frank and Alberto Giacometti.
+She provided ideas for some of Jean-Michel’s leather furniture and Alberto’s hand-crafted plaster lamps.

 Frances married a wealthy polo player, Felton Broomall Elkins in 1917 but they soon divorced in 1918.
 They had three children together.

-In order to support their children Elkins began decorating houses for friends, and then moved into decorating hotels and clubs and later in her career collaborated with her brother, David Adler, on about 15 houses in California.
+In order to support their children Elkins began decorating houses for friends.
+She then moved into decorating hotels and clubs and later in her career worked with her brother, David Adler, on about 15 houses in California.

-Her niche was combining traditional and contemporary styles, patterns and colour and also favoured French provincial furniture.
-Frances liked to mix white, blues and yellows in her rooms and would only ever allow pink and red coloured carnations to be the flowers used.
+Her niche was mixing traditional and contemporary styles, patterns and colour.
+She also favoured French provincial furniture.
+Frances liked to mix white, blues and yellows in her rooms.
+She would allow pink and red coloured carnations to be the only flowers used.
 Lacquered tables by Jean-Michel Frank and sconces made by Alberto Giacometti were often present in her rooms.
-Frances was also known to be one of the first decorators to use all mirrored walls in bathrooms.
+Frances was known to be one of the first decorators to use all mirrored walls in bathrooms.

-Elkins ventured into furniture design, she created and manufactured only a very small amount of chairs that are today known as the ‘Loop Chair’ and the ‘Spider Chair’.
+Elkins ventured into furniture design.
+She created and manufactured only a small amount of chairs that are known as the ‘Loop Chair’ and ‘Spider Chair’.
 Reproductions of both of these chairs are available today.